We're often asked this question. The answer is: if you've received your Belbin Individual and Team reports, your work is just beginning!

-Finding and working to strengths is an ongoing process, not a one-off training session.
+Strengths-based learning and working are never 'done'.
 And Belbin is a language that should be used whenever people are working together.

-Belbin is ‘done’ when a manager is looking to get the most out of their team and when they are checking they have given the right work to the right people.
-Belbin is 'done' whenever the team’s objective changes, when it's time to take another look at the strengths present in the team, and consider how its composition might be altered to better meet its purpose.
+And of course, if objectives change, then out come the Belbin reports again - it's time to take another look at the strengths present in the team, and consider how its composition might be altered to better meet its purpose.

 Once there is clarity of purpose, the team needs to discuss 'how' they are going to achieve the objective.